Medidata AI Presents Critical Research on Identifying Predictors of Severe Cytokine Release Syndrome in CAR T Therapy at ASCO 2022

 What if CAR T researchers could use big data modeling techniques to find lab markers that can predict a patient’s chance of developing severe CRS?

-Medidata Acorn AI is exploring such an approach with Dr. Michael Kattan, PhD at Cleveland Clinic.
-During the 2022 American Society of Clinical Oncology (ASCO) Annual Meeting, Acorn AI presented this first-of-its-kind research that used pooled clinical trial data from Medidata’s clinical trial repository comprised of 27,000+ historical clinical trials.
+Medidata AI is exploring such an approach with Dr. Michael Kattan, PhD at Cleveland Clinic.
+During the 2022 American Society of Clinical Oncology (ASCO) Annual Meeting, Medidata AI presented this first-of-its-kind research that used pooled clinical trial data from Medidata’s clinical trial repository comprised of 27,000+ historical clinical trials.

 In the past, physiological markers of severe CRS have been notoriously difficult to measure, posing practical challenges for surveillance, mitigation, and management.
 Previous investigations of the clinical risk factors of severe CRS have relied on very small patient populations usually drawn from a single CAR T study.
 Typically, a CAR T study averages only 11 patients.4